USb-dB/EMI-Sensing-Unit-/README.md

 # Portable EMI/EMC Meter

-A portable, low-cost EMI/EMC measurement system developed for sensing and characterizing high-frequency electromagnetic emissions from electronic and digital switching systems.
+A portable, low-cost EMI/EMC measurement system for sensing and characterizing high-frequency electr   omagnetic emissions from electronic and digital switching systems.Modern digital and power-electronic systems rely on increasingly fast switching signals.
+Although a digital clock is typically specified by its fundamental frequency, its finite rise and fall times introduce a broad spectrum of higher-order harmonics.

 ## Spectral Analysis of a Practical Digital Clock

-Modern digital systems use clock and switching signals with finite rise and fall times.
-These non-ideal transitions introduce higher-order harmonics that can extend far beyond the fundamental clock frequency.
+Practical digital clock signals have finite rise and fall times.
+These non-ideal transitions generate higher-order harmonics that can extend far beyond the fundamental clock frequency.

-For a periodic waveform with repetition period \(T\),
+For a periodic waveform with period \(T\),

-\[
+$$
-f_n = nf_0 = \frac{n}{T}.
+f_n = n f_0 = \frac{n}{T}
-\]

-Therefore, even a relatively low-frequency clock can generate significant high-frequency spectral components when its transitions are sufficiently fast.

-### Trapezoidal Clock Model

-As a practical model, we consider a trapezoidal clock waveform with rise time
-\(T_r\), fall time \(T_f\), duty cycle \(D\), and repetition period \(T\).

-For the symmetric case \(T_r=T_f\), the magnitude of the Fourier coefficients is given by

-\[
+$$

+where \(f_0\) is the fundamental frequency and \(n\) is the harmonic order.

+A trapezoidal clock can be characterized by amplitude \(A\), period \(T\), rise time \(T_r\), fall time \(T_f\), and high-state duration \(\tau\).
+For a symmetric waveform, \(T_r=T_f\), the harmonic amplitudes can be approximated by

+$$

 |C_n|=
 \frac{2A\tau}{T}
 \left|